Fiction: The Stronghold

 “God doesn’t forgive suicides.”

 Hearing the voice, I spun around, straining to see from the dust in my eyes, and saw that one of the buzzards was no buzzard at all.
-Yes, it bore sharp talons and greasy black feathers and broad-shaped wings of a scavenger bird, but it also had a pair of saggy tits.
+Yes, it bore sharp talons and greasy black feathers and broad-shaped wings of a scavenger bird.
+But it also had a pair of saggy tits.

 And its face was the face of Susie.

-“Do you really believe dying out here is the trick to winning me back?”
+“Do you really believe dying out here is the trick to winning me back?” it said.

 “I told you he was a pussy,” said a second buzzard.
 It too carried the same bird-like shape as the first one, except its face was that of that intolerable bitch, Joanne, but even worse, her beakish-nose resembled a flaccid cock.